Add apps with Microsoft Intune

 Dependencies for UWP apps

 When you add a Windows 10 Universal appxbundle package to Intune, you must also ensure that any dependencies for the app are uploaded.
-To do this, ensure that the Dependencies folder that was created when the app was built is in the same folder as the .appxbundle file itself.
-That way, when you upload the app to Intune, any files in the Dependencies folder will also be uploaded.
-The following screen shot illustrates this:
+To upload dependencies, ensure that the Dependencies folder that was created when the app was built is in the same folder as the .appxbundle file itself.
+That way, when you upload the app to Intune, any files in the Dependencies folder are also uploaded.
+The following screen shot illustrates this process:

 You add apps in the Intune console before you can deploy them.
 You can add apps for enrolled devices or for Windows PCs that you manage with the Intune client software.